 All bylaws passed by the City Council shall be termed "ordinances", and the enacting style shall be: "The City of Portsmouth Ordains."
 Each ordinance shall be identified by a number and a short title, and the effective date shall be specified in it.

 RULE 30.
 ORDINANCE PROCEDURE

 Each Ordinance shall pass through the following stages, to wit: There shall be a first reading for information.
 Administration may have special presentations at the first reading in order for the public to be able to consider the Ordinance change.
-If the first reading is passed, the Council shall, consistent with public notice requirements of law, set a time and place for a public hearing and consideration of second and third readings.
+If the first reading is passed, the Council shall, consistent with public notice requirements of law, set a time and place for a public hearing and consideration of second reading.
+If the second reading is passed, the Council shall set a time and place for a third reading. and third readings.
 An ordinance may be rejected at any stage in its progress.
 No ordinance shall be amended except on second reading.
 Passage of the third reading shall constitute final passage.

 RULE 31.
 ORDERS AND RESOLUTIONS

 In all votes by which the City Council shall express anything by way of command the form of expression shall be "Ordered" and whenever it shall express opinions, principles, facts or purposes, the form shall be "Resolved."
 Resolutions prepared in writing prior to introduction shall be identified by a short title.

 Each order or resolution authorizing the levying of a tax, the expenditure of money, or the borrowing of money shall have two separate readings and a public hearing with notice as required by law.

 RULE 33.
 RECORD RETENTION OF RESOLUTIONS AND ORDINANCES

 When an ordinance or resolution shall have passed the City Council, it shall receive the signature of the Mayor.
 It shall be enrolled in the City records of the City Clerk, and the original ordinance or resolution shall be placed in some safe deposit in the archives of the City.